Skip to content

 0%

-• Voluntary cost share is discouraged and will only be considered under exceptional circumstances when the overall benefit to the University outweighs the costs of participating in the project.
-Please allow additional time for OSP and the VPR to review project requirements in these cases.
+Voluntary cost share is strongly discouraged and only considered when the benefit to the University justifies the cost.
+Additional review time by OSP and the VPR should be expected.

-• Under OMB Uniform Guidance 2 CFR 200.306, voluntary committed cost sharing is not expected and it cannot be used as a factor during the merit review of proposals except when specifically disclosed in the program announcement.
+• Under 2 CFR 200.306, voluntary committed cost sharing cannot be considered during merit review except when required by the program.

-• NSF prohibits voluntary cost sharing on all solicited and unsolicited proposals.
+• NSF prohibits voluntary cost sharing on all proposals.